 What if, Chamlong asked, Thaksin joined the PDP?
 He was new blood and a successful businessman in the public perception (it mattered little that Thaksin had gotten rich off concessions), and he would get to join a relatively popular and fully functional political party.
 Thaksin accepted, and he was soon appointed as foreign minister by Prime Minister Chuan.

-The political landscape in 1994 was filled with civilian leaders or retired generals: the Democrat Party, led by the incorruptible and soft-spoken Chuan Leekpai; the Palang Dharmma Party (PDP), the Chart Thai Party (CTP), led by construction godfather Banharn Silpa-acha, and New Aspiration, led by former army commander General Chavalit Yongchaiyudh.
+The political landscape in 1994 was filled with civilian leaders or retired generals: the Democrat Party, led by the soft-spoken Chuan Leekpai, whose image was that of incorruptibility; the Palang Dharmma Party (PDP), the Chart Thai Party (CTP), led by construction godfather Banharn Silpa-acha, and New Aspiration, led by former army commander General Chavalit Yongchaiyudh.
 These four formed the most important political players of the mid to late 1990s.
 The general election of 1992 led to a Democrat Party government with Chuan as prime minister, of which the PDP was a major coalition partner.
 It was into this government that Thaksin, as newly minted PDP member, was appointed as foreign minister.

 Thaksin did not have long to serve.
 His term was marred by controversy over whether a holder of government concessions should be in the cabinet, and he resigned after only a hundred days.
 It was an ignominious start to a political career, but already people began seeing him as a future prime minister.
 Suchit Bunbongkarn wrote in 1996 that he was one of a few people the public desired as leader: